the-red-feather/thesis/latex/sketchbook/thesis.md

 # INTRODUCTION
 <!-- pov: VPL + Cloud native -> VPL's not cloud ready -->

-## Context

 <!-- Establish the VPL within geomatics -->
 Within the field of geo informatics, Visual Programming environments (VPL)'s are popular interfaces for performing spatial analyses and geodata transformations.
 SaveSoft's FME (SOURCE) is a popular Extract Load Transform (ETL) tool for automating data integration, while mcneels's Grasshopper (SOURCE) is often used spatial analysis of buildings and cities, like solar irradiation.
-VPL's like these offers users a chance to interactively automate workflows, while requiring little to no programming knowledge.
+VPL's like these offers users a chance to interactively automate workflows & processing pipelines, while requiring little to no programming knowledge.
-In between results can be inspected quickly, and workflows can be changed on the fly, often with immediate feedback.
+In between results can be inspected quickly, and the processes can be changed on the fly, often with immediate feedback.
 This advantage of interactive, low-code automation is why the VPL continues to be a popular interface within the field of GIS, as well as all other use-cases in need of both low-code automation and visual debugging (Shader Programming, Procedural Geometry, CAD, BIM).
 A VPL done right can make automation available for a very large audience.